Gerald Tabios

 Gerald Tabios (born September 12, 1969) is a Filipino long-distance runner and Ultramarathon runner.
 Among his most notable races in the United States is the Badwater Ultramarathon.
 This is an annual race that stretches 135 miles through Death Valley, California in July and ends after a steep climb of Mount Whitney.
 In the world of Ultramarathons this race, where temperatures often reach 130 °F, is frequently coined "The Toughest Foot Race in the World."
-Tabios is a 7-time Badwater 135 finisher.
+Tabios is a 8-time Badwater 135 finisher.

-During his 2014 Badwater 135 race, he believe that this feat of great importance and a chance to collaborate with a charity.
+During his 2014 Badwater 135 race, he believed that this feat of great importance and a chance to collaborate with a charity.

 On July 23, 2014, he was able to raise the amount of $1,200.00 for the charity through the US Fund of UNICEF which will ultimately be used in the rehabilitation\rebuilding of structures damaged by Typhoon Haiyan\Yolanda in Leyte and Samar, Philippines.